delta/codecharacter-player-docs-2020/source/player_state.rst

 		The bot's curent HP.
 Note that the max value of hp can be accessed from `MAX_BOT_HP`.

-	.. cpp:member:: SoldierState state
+	.. cpp:member:: BotState state

-		The current state of the soldier.
+		The current state of the bot.
 This member tells you what the soldier is doing right now, and has values **IDLE**, **BLAST**, **TRANSFORM**, **ATTACK** AND **DEAD**.

 		For example, to check for all your bots who are currently moving, you could do ::